Teaching Resources data science computer science

-Jupyter Notebooks are interactive coding environments that work with many popular programming languages, as well as LaTeX.
-These notebooks blend executable code with data and narrative text.
+Jupyter Notebooks are interactive coding environments that work with many popular programming languages like Python, as well as LaTeX.
+These coding notebooks blend executable code with data and narrative text.
 Interspersing text among the code provides context, which allows for new ways of interacting with and understanding code.

 Lorenz System, Python Simulation

 Codio takes a pedagogically agnostic view with regard to content and technology.
 Instructors can adapt Codio to meet the needs of their class.
 Because of this, Jupyter Notebooks are first-class citizens.
 Whether you offer traditional or online Jupyter Notebook classes, Codio can help your students learn.

 Codio provides officially supported stacks for Jupyter courses.
 These templating systems will install the required software for Jupyter Notebooks.
 The Jupyter server automatically starts when the project is opened, which means double-clicking on a notebook file will render it as expected.

 There is even a stack with nbgrader installed.
 This means instructors can implement auto-graded assessments in their notebooks.
 One hassle with nbgrader is distributing the notebooks to students; however, Codio handles the distribution of Jupyter Notebooks online automatically.
 There is no reason to email students or use Jupyter Hub.

 Codio keeps track of student work and passes the results to the LMS.

 Interactive coding, auto-graded assessments, and code visualization are all at an instructor’s fingertips.

 Jupyter Notebooks courses provide a unique approach to programming.
 The inclusion of code, data, and text gives coding projects the ability to offer a narrative that augments the output of the code.
 Codio remains committed to offering instructors the flexibility they need.